RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 	Sponge.getCommandManager().register(this,
 			CommandSpec.builder().description(Text.of("Obtain the flag")).permission("*")
 ```
-Furthermore, the plugin also hints that it is possible for admins to join the SpongeForge server, more on this later.
+Furthermore, the plugin also hints that it is possible for admins to join the SpongeForge server, which will become important later.
 ```java
 @Listener
 public void onPlayerDisconnect(ClientConnectionEvent.Disconnect ev) {